dunstontc/learn-go/code/Kernighan/tgpl/notes/07-Interfaces.md

 ![Figure 7.6](https://raw.githubusercontent.com/dunstontc/learn-go/master/code/Kernighan/tgpl/assets/fig7.6.png)

 `Errno` is an efficient representation of system call errors drawn from a finite set, and it satisfies the standard `error` interface.
-We’ll see other types that satisfy this interface in Section 7.11.
+We'll see other types that satisfy this interface in Section 7.11.

 ## 7.9.
 Example: Expression Evaluator
 ## 7.10.
 Type Assertions